alatiera/gnome-podcasts/CONTRIBUTING.md

-## Contributing to Hammond
+## Contributing to GNOME Podcasts

 Thank you for looking in this file!

-When contributing to the development of Hammond, please first discuss the change you wish to make via issue, email, or any other method with the maintainers before making a change.
+When contributing to the development of GNOME Podcasts, please first discuss the change you wish to make via issue, email, or any other method with the maintainers before making a change.

-If you have any questions regarding the use or development of Hammond, want to discuss design or simply hang out, please join us in [#hammond on irc.gnome.org.](irc://irc.gnome.org/#hammond)
+If you have any questions regarding the use or development of GNOME Podcasts, want to discuss design or simply hang out, please join us in [#hammond on irc.gnome.org.](irc://irc.gnome.org/#hammond)

 Please note we have a [code of conduct](https://wiki.gnome.org/Foundation/CodeOfConduc), please follow it in all your interactions with the project.

 ## Source repository

-Hammond's main source repository is at gitlab.gnome.org.
+GNOME Podcasts's main source repository is at gitlab.gnome.org.
 You can view the web interface [here](https://gitlab.gnome.org/World/hammond)

 Development happens in the master branch.